-After visiting the unique landscape of El Torcal National Park we drove back along the mountain road to Antequera where we missed the turn off for the ring road and ended up having to drive our motorhome through the narrow streets of Antequera, the thing I didn’t want to do!
+After visiting the unique landscape of El Torcal National Park our next stop was incredible Ronda.
+We drove back along the mountain road to Antequera where we missed the turn off for the ring road and ended up having to drive our motorhome through the narrow streets of Antequera, the thing I didn’t want to do!
 Also as we entered the white washed hill top town we got confused over the road directions to Ronda and ended up driving 3 times around the same roundabout and still ended up taking the wrong road!

 Eventually, finding the correct road, we headed towards Ronda, a town famous for the bridge over a deep gorge.
 The A367 road to Ronda winds through the very scenic Serrania de Ronda mountains and empty reservoirs, but we didn’t see any places to stop to take photos, which is a shame because the scenery is amazing.

 Where to stay in Ronda

 Our sat nav, surprisingly, took us without further problems straight to the motorhome aire we wanted in Ronda.
 This motorhome stop costs 10 Euros per night without electricity and has good free WiFi.
 I was impressed with the motorhome aire in Ronda.
 The aire is well lit and secure.
 It’s fairly flat and an easy 30 minute walk to the famous bridge.
 For more information about the motorhome stopover click here